-We will collect personal data directly from you and from other sources including when you apply for a job through our Site, via a Job Board, from social media such as LinkedIn, Facebook and Twitter and when you provide us with your details during a promotional, networking or training event.
-When you ask us to provide you with work finding services we will ask you to register.
-During our candidate registration process we will collect personal data directly from you, the CV you provide or uploaded to a Job board, employment and educational referees and via online tests you may perform at our request.
+We will collect personal data directly from you during in person interviews, video and online meetings and from other sources including your CV when you apply for a job through directly through our Site, via job sites, from social media such as LinkedIn, Facebook and Twitter and when you provide us with your details during a promotional, networking or training event.
+When you ask us to provide you with work finding services we will ask you to register as a candidate.
+During our candidate registration process we will collect personal data directly from you, your CV, from employment and educational referees and via online tests and assessments you may perform at our request.
 We may verify your professional qualifications with the relevant professional institute.
-We may disclose your personal data to our clients inside and outside of the DIFC, the UAE, Europe, UK and other locations for relevant job vacancies.
-Clients may request us to obtain additional personal data about you and ask us to perform additional pre-employment screening and verification checks in relation to their job vacancies and role requirements.
-Your personal data will be securely stored in our candidate database.
-To provide you with work finding services our recruitment consultants process your personal data to provide you with information regarding employment opportunities, career-related information and to provide you with other requested information and/or services.
+We may disclose your personal data to our clients and hiring organisations inside and outside of the DIFC, the UAE, Europe, UK and other locations for relevant job vacancies.
+Clients may request us to obtain additional personal data about you in relation to their job vacancies and role requirements.
+Your personal data will be securely stored in our online candidate database.
+To provide you with work finding services our recruitment consultants process your personal data to provide you with information regarding employment opportunities, roles you may find interesting, career-related information and to provide you with other requested information and/or services.

 How we use your Personal Data

-We collect, process, disclose and store your personal data during our candidate registration process, for the purposes of providing you with work finding services including permanent employment placements in finance, accounting, technology, administrative, legal, marketing, and project related work and other related roles, employment opportunities and career-related information through this Site and by email sent to you from our recruitment consultants.
-We disclose your personal data to our clients and potential hiring organisations in relation to their job vacancies.
+We collect, process, disclose and store your personal data we collect to administer your job application and during our candidate registration process, for the purposes of providing you with work finding services including permanent employment placements in finance, accounting, technology, administrative, legal, marketing, and project related work and other related roles, employment opportunities and career-related information through this Site and by email sent to you from our recruitment consultants.
+We process your personal data to evaluate your suitability for roles, conduct applicable background and verification checks and disclose your personal data to our clients and potential hiring organisations in relation to their job vacancies.
 We will process your personal data in accordance with the core provisions in Article 9(1) of Data Protection Law No.5 of 2020 (DP Law) and for our legitimate business purposes such as service announcements, communications relating to this Notice, internal administration, producing statistics, analysing how successful our marketing campaigns are, the number of visitors to our Site and complying with other contractual, legal and regulatory obligations and duties.
 If you provide us with personal data about third parties, you are the source of that information and we will assume that the third party has given you permission to do so and to Robert Half collecting, processing and transferring their personal data to the same extent as yours.

 Our success is dependent on efficiently matching candidates to clients’ vacancies.
 In this context we use artificial intelligence (AI) provided by a third party based in the EU as this assists our recruitment consultants perform the search and match of proposed candidates with client job vacancies more efficiently.
-The benefit of the AI search capability is that it supports our recruitment consultants to search more CVs and match personal data against clients’ job vacancies faster, ignoring irrelevant data.
+When you apply to a job advert or submit your CV your Personal data is processed by the AI tool and matched against clients’ job vacancies.
+If we do not hold an existing candidate record in our database you will be invited to register – refer to the section Registering as a Candidate for work finding services.
+The benefit of the AI search and match capability is that it supports our recruitment consultants to search more CVs and match personal data against clients’ job vacancies faster, ignoring irrelevant data.
 Our recruitment consultants are presented with a list of proposed candidates that are potentially suitable for a client’s vacancy but it does not lead to automated decision-making.
 Our recruitment consultants decide which candidates to shortlist for a specific client’s job, based on their expertise, knowledge of the job market, insight into the client’s business and requirements for the role, candidate discussions and other relevant criteria.
 Clients’ (through their hiring personnel) decide which candidates to select for interview (if any).
 Our clients’ hiring personnel (not our AI tool) make the final decision on which candidate to select for their job (if any) and ultimately to proceed to hire/engage/employ the candidate.